seanfisk/mastering-eos/manual/user-level-sw/manual-install.rst

     cd ~/.local/src

 The latest version of Bash at this time of writing is 4.3, so that is what we will download.
 Start by visiting the `Bash home page`_.
 Under :guilabel:`Downloading Bash`, click the HTTP link.
-You will be taken to a `directory index`_ which contains a list of downloadable files.
+You will be taken to a :wikipedia:`directory index <Webserver_directory_index>` which contains a list of downloadable files.
 Scroll down to find a file named :file:`bash-4.3.tar.gz`.

 Although you can download this file directly using your browser, it is often easier to copy the URL and download on the command line.
 This is especially true if accessing EOS using SSH.
 Copy the URL by clicking :guilabel:`Copy Link Location` or similar in your browser, then download the source code using :command:`wget`::